uviclibraries/data-visualization-and-narrative-maps/timeline-js.md

 1. <img src="images/timeline-make.png" style="float:right;width:300px;" alt="TimeLine JS Make Button">Go to the [Make a TimeLine JS](https://timeline.knightlab.com/){:target="_blank"} and click on the **Make a Timeline** button.

-2. Determine what topic you will use for your timeline, keeping in mind that you will need easy access to images and dates for topic items.
+2. Determine what topic you will use for your timeline, keeping in mind that you will need easy access to images and dates for your topic.
-- We encourage you to create a timeline of a topic of interest to you, but if you don't have access to photos or dates relating to your topic, you can making a timeline useing the photos of your favourite UVic buildings and consturction dates from the [Victoria Modern website](http://uvac.uvic.ca/Architecture_Exhibits/UVic_campus/){:target="_blank"}.
+- We encourage you to create a timeline of a topic of interest to you, but if you don't have access to photos or dates relating to your topic, you can making a timeline using the provided photos of your favourite UVic buildings from the [Victoria Modern website](http://uvac.uvic.ca/Architecture_Exhibits/UVic_campus/){:target="_blank"}.
 - The examples in the rest of this activity will use images and dates from the Victoria Modern website.

 3. <img src="images/timeline-template.png" style="float:right;width:300px;" alt="Copy the Google Sheets template">Your Timeline will be built from the data you enter into a pre-formatted Google Spreadsheet.
 To create a spreadsheet, copy the template provided for you by clicking on the **Get the Spreaqdsheet Template** button.